gridap/GridapROMs.jl/README.md

 ## How to cite GridapROMs

-In order to give credit to the `GridapROMs` contributors, we simply ask you to cite the references below in any publication in which you have made use of the `ROManifolds` project.
+In order to give credit to the `GridapROMs` contributors, we simply ask you to cite the references below in any publication in which you have made use of the `GridapROMs` project.

 ```
 @misc{mueller2025gridapromsjlefficientreducedorder,